 Success often requires repeating something many times in order to master it.
 The habit loop always works very well for this type of goal setting.
 Pick a cue, pick a behaviour and add a reward.

-Different rewards work for different people – for some it’s enough to have an long-term result of feeling fitter, others do well by keeping score – place a token in a jar or a sticker on a chart for every success and sometimes, if the behaviour is highly enjoyable, it’s a reward in and of itself.
+Different rewards work for different people – for some it’s enough to have a long-term result of feeling fitter, others do well by keeping score – place a token in a jar or a sticker on a chart for every success and sometimes, if the behaviour is highly enjoyable, it’s a reward in and of itself.
 When it comes to children, giving them undivided attention, praise and positive feedback is often the best reward.

 One step at a time

-It’s hard to make permanent changes – it does require more energy and it is time consuming – but once new habits are formed, they are harder to break than to just keep going in a positive loop.
+It’s hard to make permanent changes – it does require more energy and it is time-consuming – but once new habits are formed, they are harder to break than to just keep going in a positive loop.
 Our rule is never to try to change more than one thing at a time.
 Overhauling life in one week isn’t going to work and is more likely to lead to more Why bother moments than I can do this! successes.

 Habits take time to form and it’s important to make sure that the reward doesn’t level off – which is its natural tendency.
 Everything is easiest when we first begin, but persisting over time gets harder and harder as motivation dwindle and rewards seem to have less of an impact.
 Artificially adding a reward outside of a complicated long-term goal is a quick cheat to keep us on track.

-It’s harder to go for a walk after dinner daily when the goal is lose weight.
-It’s much easier to go for a walk after dinner when the reward is being able to listen to an audio book for half an hour without interruption.
+It’s harder to go for a walk after dinner daily when the goal is to lose weight.
+It’s much easier to go for a walk after dinner when the reward is being able to listen to an audiobook for half an hour without interruption.
 (If audio books are your thing).
 The habit loop is about making the action the reward rather than making the goal (achieved by repeating the action) the reward.
 That’s why I love it.